- Download Canada's national dementia strategy: A Dementia Strategy for Canada: Together We Aspire (PDF) (via the the Government of Canada website).

 The national dementia strategy serves as the framework for the development of an action plan, supported by funding in the federal budget.
 The Public Health Agency of Canada will develop the plan in the coming months.

-As well, the Minister of Health will present an annual report on the effectiveness of the strategy to Parliament, as required by Bill C-233.
+As required by Bill C-233, the Minister of Health presents an annual report on the effectiveness of the strategy to Parliament.

 What can you do to support a fully-funded strategy?

 In the meantime, it’s important that we keep the national dementia strategy a top issue.
 If we want to make progress on the objectives laid out by the strategy, more funding is needed (see Do we have enough for a fully-funded strategy?, below).

 During the last election, Canadians sent almost 4000 letters to candidates for Members of Parliament (MPs), asking them to commit to a fully-funded strategy.
 This is an excellent start, and we ask Canadians to keep writing to their MPs.
 That way, we can ensure that dementia will remain a priority in Ottawa and more funding is given in the 2020 budget.

 What is the Alzheimer Society doing to support the national dementia strategy?

 The Alzheimer Society of Canada makes a pre-budget submission in advance of the federal budget.
 The asks in this year’s submission are for the Government of Canada to:

 - Fully fund the national dementia strategy by increasing its investment of $50 million to $150 million over five years, and